Piyush86kumar/Valorant-Dataset-Cleaner--vlr.gg/Dataset_upload/README.md

-# Valorant Masters Bangkok 2025
+# Valorant - VCT Stage 2 2025 - All Regions Data

-This dataset covers the Valorant Masters Bangkok 2025 tournament.
+This dataset covers the Valorant Champions Tour tournament.

 Below are the details of each file and its columns.

+Note: For Chinese regional events, significant amount of data is not available on vlr.gg, Hence some csv files might be missing, or columns will be empty

 ## event_info.csv